MJoseph1234/makeshift/docs/templates.md

 ---

 # Writing MakeShift Templates
-Writing a new template for MakeShift requires an idea, a little creativity, and understanding the simple MakeShift syntax.
+Writing a new template for MakeShift requires an idea, a little creativity, and understanding the MakeShift syntax.
 You can write a template in your favorite text editor, like Notepad++, Sublime Text, or directly into the [lab](lab.html) editor.
 So pop open your favorite editor and let's get started with an example.

 ## The Idea
 The first thing you need for a new MakeShift template is an idea of what you want to create.
 Are you naming a new location?
 Coming up with a new character?
 Listing the items inside a treasure chest?